-The rules for getting U.S. citizenship from your parents are tricky and vary depending on when you were born or when your parents naturalized.
+The rules for getting U.S. citizenship from parents are tricky, and vary depending on when you were born or when your parents naturalized (became U.S. citizens themselves).
 The laws affecting adopted children have also changed frequently throughout the years.
 In this article, you will learn more about which adopted children may acquire or derive automatic U.S. citizenship from their parents.

 The U.S. Child Citizenship Act of 2000 made some great strides in providing U.S. citizenship rights for children who meet the immigration laws' definition of an adopted child.
 Adopted children who were under 18 years old (or not born yet) on February 27, 2001 can acquire citizenship from their U.S. parents as long as they meet certain requirements.
 In order to acquire citizenship, the child must:

 If the adoption was finalized abroad, the child will be issued an IR-3 visa and will get U.S. citizenship on the day he or she enters the United States.
 If it was not finalized abroad, the child will be issued an IR-4 visa, which requires "readoption" once the child arrives in the United States.
 On the date of readoption, the child will become a U.S. citizen.

 Internationally adopted children entering the U.S. on an IR-3 visa receive a Certificate of Citizenship within 45 days of entering the United States.
 (This system started January 20, 2004.)
 Otherwise, you must apply for a certificate of citizenship from U.S. Immigration and Naturalization Services (USCIS).
 For instructions, read Filling Out Form N-600, Application for Certificate of Citizenship.